 Back of a racerback bra

-When it comes to a cross-back style bra, avoid straps that are too narrow as the straps are more likely to dig into your neck and shoulders - impacted by the weight of your breasts, physical activity level, and gravity.
+When it comes to a cross-back style bra, avoid straps that are too narrow as the straps are more likely to dig into your neck and shoulders triggering neck pain and shoulder pain - impacted by the weight of your breasts, physical activity level, and gravity.

 In a 2015 study conducted by researchers Coltman, McGhee and Steele at the University of Wollongong in Australia, they tested for bra strap discomfort and concluded that discomfort was higher in a "cross-back strap" orientation compared to vertical strap orientation.
 A wide, vertical strap design was rated the most comfortable in comparison.